Do You Want To Try Bowls?

 The Green

-We also have an all weather rink at the back of the greens.
+We also have an all weather rink at the back of the green.
 This is great for real beginners so you don’t have to worry about the immaculate grass and can have a practice even when its busy.

 Bowls

 Games are played with 2, 3 or 4 bowls so everyone has a set of 4 bowls.
 The club has a few sets of bowls that beginners can borrow which are kept in the club house so anyone can use.
-There are a few different sizes and weights so you can try options.
+There are a few different weights so you can try options.
 Once you need to buy your own set of bowls, club members will give you advice on where to go for new or used.
 Bowls are also called Woods.

 Playing